seznam/IMA.js-plugins/packages/plugin-http-client/README.md

 ### Mapper
 There are some predefined mappers:
-* DefaultToArray - define for entity property default value as empty array
+* DefaultToArray - for given property defines empty array as default value
-* EntityMapper - transform object into entity property which is instance of BaseEntity.
+* EntityMapper - transforms value of property to given entity (given entity has to be instance of BaseEntity)
-* EntityListMapper - transform array of object into entity property with array of entities
+* EntityListMapper - transforms array of objects to array of given entities

 You can also create new one: